AllenInstitute/bmtk/docs/autodocs/source/bionet.rst

 Specifying Synapse locations
 ++++++++++++++++++++++++++++
-In SONATA the location of each synapse is determined by the "section_id" and "section_x" values [LINK], which requires modelers to know how NEURON parses the morphology of each cell.
-If these parameters are specified in the edges file SONATA will use them to place a synapse on the target.
+In SONATA the location of each synapse is determined by the `"afferent_section_id" and "afferent_section_pos"attributes <https://github.com/AllenInstitute/sonata/blob/master/docs/SONATA_DEVELOPER_GUIDE.md#edges---required-attributes>`_, which requires modelers to know how NEURON parses the morphology of each cell.
+If these parameters are specified in the edges file
+SONATA will use them to place a synapse on the target.

 Alternatively BMTK supports the option parameters “distance_range" and “target_sections”, which if present in the edges